Beatso/old-website/content/other-stuff.md

 ---
-title: "Other Stuff"
+title: "other stuff"
-date: 2020-11-08T21:59:38Z
 draft: false
 ---

-I make pretty useless stuff.
-Don't take them too seriously.
-[Minecraft Stuff](/minecraft-stuff)
+i make pretty useless stuff. don't take them too seriously. [minecraft stuff](/minecraft-stuff)

-## TrumpTimer
+## trumptimer

-A simple timer to count down until President Trump leaves office.
-[Website](https://beatso.github.io/TrumpTimer/)
+a simple timer to count down until president trump leaves office. [website](https://beatso.github.io/TrumpTimer/)

-## RedditSpyglass
+## redditspyglass

-A small website to see how many points a reddit post has, even if it's hidden.
-[Website](https://beatso.github.io/RedditSpyglass/)
+a small website to see how many points a reddit post has, even if it's hidden. [website](https://beatso.github.io/RedditSpyglass/)

-## Translate Nonsense
+## translate nonsense

-A Python program to translate text through many languages so it becomes nonsense.
-[GitHub](https://github.com/Beatso/TranslateNonsense)
+a python program to translate text through many languages so it becomes nonsense. [github](https://github.com/Beatso/TranslateNonsense)

-## Pinn
+## pinn

-A discord bot so anyone can pin messages, even if they don't have the manage messages permission. [top.gg](https://top.gg/bot/763842999573544981)
+a discord bot so anyone can pin messages, even if they don't have the manage messages permission. [top.gg](https://top.gg/bot/763842999573544981)

-## Custom Discord Bots
+## custom discord bots

-I make a bunch of discord bots in discord.js.
-They're all on my [GitHub profile](https://github.com/Beatso?tab=repositories).
+i make a bunch of discord bots in discord.js. they're all on my [github profile](https://github.com/Beatso?tab=repositories).